GermanBrainRot/Project-Galileo/README.md

 There are a few more huge mysteries of science that can be readily explained with this new framework - but this is where I need to highlight where the simplistic notion I introduced above breaks and how we can refine it to make it *really* bite.

-The problem with dumping all the facts into the shared past of two observers is that of course, the facts in our past would have to superluminally signal to us so we have full access to them at any given time.
+The problem with dumping all the facts into the shared past of two observers is of course that just because they happened, this doesn't mean that we have physical access to this information.
+To have actual access to them just because they happened would require that the facts in our past could superluminally signal to us.

 This is *nonsense*.

 But what we *can* do is to pin down facts as definite values of n-tuples of observables which live in the *infinitesimal* shared past of all interacting observers.
 That is: different sets of entangled observables coming together to create new facts and evolve in an entangled manner *are* an interaction.

-Notice: yes, your causal past *is* factual; but your *access* to the past is mediated through interactions.
+**Notice**: yes, your causal past *is* factual; but your *access* to the past is mediated through interactions.

-We should take a moment here to be even more careful, because as you may notice, the relativity that Rovelli only talks about (don’t take it personally, man, you were still on the right track imho) does not have *any* representation in our actual formal set of requirements so far (nor in his; Rovelli tried - but was stuck in the autistic habit of academia to somehow transform the observer out of the universe [a habit which he had *thought* he had overcome!] so the world could not hold him accountable for his causal contribution to the development of the world).
+We should take a moment here to be even more careful.
+Have we at *any* point given any indication how Rovelli's relativity of description may work from a formal point of view?
+Well, no. *Neither has Rovelli*.
+In fact, Rovelli insists that Quantum Mechanics is complete - despite the fact that no one *really* knows how to reconcile it with General Realitivity.

+Alright, let's give this a shot too then!
 Let us think this through very carefully.

+**Caution**: this is where this publication becomes *considerably* more speculative.
+I think the motivation is still sound and I *am* aiming at something that *future work* can formalize so we *may* predict something new.
+But right now, I am trying to give us a better intuition and philosophy.

+Let's continue.

 If I am a measurement aparatus, what is measurement *about* from my perspective?
 Fundamentally, it is about *other* quantum objects, *not* about me.
 I can not see myself directly!
 I *can* see what other objects are doing, but I must infer anything about myself from observations of the rest of the world.

-The natural way to express Rovelli’s symmetry is, therefore, to restrict what we mean by "fact" to anything that is true from the point of view of any set of causes (that is, entangled set of observables contributing to the interaction) *as we leave these causes out of the picture*, both in terms of the "incoming" wave function and in terms of the observables.
+This suggests that we have to restrict what we mean by "fact" to anything that is true from the point of view of any observer *as we leave this observer out of the picture*.

+Here, it also becomes a bit clearer what an "observer" could even be.
+In essence, it's a set of correlated observables moving from one interaction to the next one.
+In general, such a "causal principle" can branch apart: just because the N observables all participated in one interaction, this doesn't mean that all N of them will participate in the next interaction - this should actually be more of an exception in general.
+But under certain circumstances, we end up with self-reinforcing interactions so we can treat all the involved observables as one very complex "macroscopic" observable.

+It is *here* that I also need to explain more clearly how I see the wave function.
+Yes: from the point of view of any given observer, *it is epistemic* and encodes simply what can be known about other observables. *But since our observer is an inhabitant of the universe*, the wave function encodes his "memory" of the past and his potential causal impact on the future.

-So, let me do this again and summarize the two constraints that we demand:
+So, let me do all this again and summarize the two constraints that we demand:

 1. Real facts live in the causal past that any set of given observers share in common.
-Access to those facts is granted at the infinitesimal and shared moment before the wave function returns to unitary evolution.
-By “shared”, we mean that for wave functions to interact, the tips of their past light cones need to be aligned.
+Access to those facts is granted at the infinitesimal and shared moment before the onto-epistemic (!) wave function returns to unitary evolution.
+By “shared”, we mean that for observers to interact, the tips of their past light cones need to be aligned.

 2. The wave function growing out of the facts must be invariant as we leave one set of observables and the Hilbert space components that gave rise to it and that it is giving rise to out of the picture.

+**Notice**: To get back to Rovelli's original proposed symmetry, we have to take *both* constraints together.
+The literal "facts for me, superposition for thee" symmetry lives mostly in the first observation I made, as I permit this symmetry only when it makes sense in terms of Einstein's Special Relativity.
+However, the more we think about where the world description of an observer actually lives, the more we are forced to allow an ontic wave function back into the picture - yet in a *totally* different form than ever before.

-With this, Bell’s beables become *becomables* which live in the infinitesimally near past of the moment before "now" *and at the same time* in the "now".
+With all of this, Bell’s beables become *becomables* which live in the infinitesimally near past of the moment before "now" *and at the same time* in the "now".
 The degrees of freedom of the wave function, on the other hand, are where the fact that past interactions have indeed happened gain explanatory power in future interactions.

 In other words: The wave function is the substrate of *cause and effect* which in different setups constrains things in different ways.

+Let's see how this plays out!

 ---

-If you saw a snapshot of a tea pot in space, what would you think where it should go?
+If you saw a snapshot of a[ tea pot in space](https://en.wikipedia.org/wiki/Russell's_teapot), what would you think where it should go?
 I don’t know about you, but I would not have any expectation whatsoever, meaning I would have to begin with a totally unconstrained prior on its momentum which is at the moment *nowhere to be found* in nature.
 Only when information about the position of the tea pot becomes causally available to me would it and I simultaneously *wake up* to each other’s position, while also giving us a hint at who we are, how we got here and where we’re going.

-Just look at what this idea does for the Schrödinger’s cat thought experiment:
+Just look at what my idea does for the Schrödinger’s cat thought experiment. **Caution**: given how sound and yet *novel* my idea appears to be, I *do* take the liberty here to make some philosophical jokes.

 ![](SchrödingerRiddle.jpg)
 How do we have to complete this causal picture so it makes sense?